reasonml/reasonml.github.io/docs/option.md

   | Some('value);
 ```

-_Note: It is not necessary to define this type, it is already defined._
+_Note: This type is already defined and automatically available for use
+everywhere._

 ## Examples